oskesr/emblexplorer/README.md

 Reads an EMBL record and extracts the ID, taxonomic classifications, DNA seqeunce.
 Searches for presence of the Shine Dalgarno seqeunce 'aggaggu'

-Command line usage from one directory level above src folder
+Command line usage from one directory level above `emblexplorer` folder

 Compile using: